NaduniRabel/distributed-system-monitor/README.md

 <h2>Database Setup</h2>
 Before starting the services, ensure your PostgreSQL instance is running.
-Replace credentials in the .env
+Replace credentials in the .env. <br>
 Create a database named with a preferred name.

 ```bash